-Although this review was on a quick timeline (9 business days), a majority of ISRP members and two Peer Review Group members participated in the review, shared comments, discussed the proposals in detail, and reached the recommendations in the report by consensus.
-As with all ISRP proposal reviews, the ISRP reviewed the proposals in the context of the Council's program and in regard to whether they:
+A majority of ISRP members and two Peer Review Group members participated in the initial review and the response review, shared comments, discussed the proposals and responses in detail, and reached the recommendations in the report by consensus.
+As with all ISRP proposal reviews, proposals were reviewed in the context of the Council's program and in regard to whether they:

-- 1. are based on sound science principles; - 2. benefit fish and wildlife; - 3. have clearly defined objectives and outcomes; and - 4. have provisions for monitoring and evaluation of results.
+- 1. are based on sound science principles; - 2. benefit fish and wildlife: - 3. have clearly defined objectives and outcomes; and - 4. have provisions for monitoring and evaluation of results.

 In addition to the standard ISRP criteria, the ISRP reviewed each proposal according to the specific criteria and questions provided in the RFS.
-In this report, ISRP recommendations and comments are provided for each proposal and grouped by the three RFSs.
-The ISRP provides general comments on the three sets of proposals at the beginning of each RFS section.
+In this report, ISRP final recommendations and comments are provided for each proposal and grouped by the three RFSs.
+General comments on the three sets of proposals are provided at the beginning of each RFS section.
+Preliminary comments for each of the proposals, which follow the ISRP final recommendations and comments, are left in the report for ready reference to the issues that were addressed (or not addressed) in the response review.